TimWolla/haproxy-auth-request/README.md

 subrequest does not return a valid HTTP response the status code is set to `500 Internal Server Error`.

+Iff the auth backend returns a status code indicating a redirect (301, 302, 303, 307, or 308) the `txn.auth_response_location` variable will be filled with the contents of the `location` response header.

 ## Known limitations

 - The Lua script only supports basic health checking, without redispatching